aptech/docs/docs/CR-ed.rst

 Remarks
 -------

-The default name of the editor is set in ``gauss.cfg``.
+The default name of the editor is set in :file:`gauss.cfg`.
 To change the name of the editor used from within a GAUSS session enter:

 ::